 Editor’s note: This article has been updated.

-For some years, consciousness has been shifting toward simplicity and ecological awareness during the whirlwind holiday season of parties, gifting and bringing family together.
+For some years, consciousness has been shifting toward simplicity and ecological awareness during the whirlwind holiday season.
 But for those of us who grew up during the “more, more, more!” decades (when giving an even bigger TV, a luxury branded sweater or a diamond-studded wristwatch seemed to symbolize both love and success), we may have lost the thread that used to link generations through seasonal traditions.

 These days, we try to choose sustainably-produced, useful gifts, but it can be hard to locate the intersection of delight and meaning that marks a special experience we look forward to year after year.
 Our family groups are smaller than ever.
 Many feel isolated, even in the midst of the hustle and bustle of December.